Chicken Pox is a very infectious disease, which is most common in children under the age of 10 years. It is caused by the virus varicella zoster.

 Catching chickenpox while pregnant is a serious disease, especially for the baby.
 It is important to know whether or not you have had chicken pox before trying for a baby to see if you are immune and if vaccination is needed.

-take paracetamol to help with pain and discomfort (DO NOT use ibuprofen)
+you may give them paracetamol to help with pain and discomfort (DO NOT use ibuprofen)

-cut your child's nails short
+cut their nails short

 use cooling creams or gels from your pharmacy, e.g. Calamine